flenniken/collections/docs/overviews.md

 # Login

+Anyone can view the index page; it is visible to the public.
+However you need to be logged in to download a collection.
+Once you download a collection you can continue to view it when not logged in.

-As you login, your name, token, expire date and other login details are stored in local storage.
+As you login, your login details are stored in local storage.
 Existence of this data, tells whether you are logged in or not.

 When you log out, the login local data is deleted and you are logged out of cognito.